Avoider-Enforcer star games: Concluding remarks and open problems

-\textbf{Acknowledgements:} The research was started at the 4th Eml\'ekt\'abla Workshop held in Tihany, August 6-9, 2012.
-The authors would like to thank Asaf Ferber and Milo\v{s} Stojakovi\'c for some useful comments and suggestions.
+\textbf{Acknowledgements:} The research was initiated at the 4th Eml\'ekt\'abla Workshop held in Tihany, August 6-9, 2012.
+The authors would like to thank Asaf Ferber and Milo\v{s} Stojakovi\'c for their useful comments and suggestions.
+Also, the authors would like to express their gratitude to the referees whose thorough remarks greatly improved the paper.
+Furthermore, Fact 2.2 was pointed out by one of the referees along with the remark about the case $k \rightarrow \infty$ in the last section.